-The directors believe that they have complied with the requirements of Sections 281 to 285 of the Companies Act 2014, regarding maintaining adequate accounting records by employing accounting personnel with appropriate expertise and by providing adequate resources to the financial function.
-The accounting records of the Company are maintained at its head office, 31-35 Bow Street, Dublin 7.
+The directors believe that they have complied with the requirements of Sections 281 to 285 of the Companies Act 2014, with regard to maintaining adequate accounting records by employing accounting personnel with appropriate expertise and by providing adequate resources to the financial function.
+The accounting records are maintained at the Company's premises, Guinness Enterprise Centre, D08 V564.